dbotsmith/docker-magento2-setup/README.md

 `docker-compose run --rm setup`

 This will execute a one-off container that runs the setup script included in this Docker image.
-Note that setup will take around 30 minutes to complete.
-A vast majority of this time is from downloading Composer dependencies, and installing sample data (configurable products, specifically).
-Setting `M2SETUP_USE_SAMPLE_DATA` to false will expedite the install process by skipping the installation of sample data.
+Note that setup will take around 3 minutes to complete.

 # Additional Info